The Princess in the Suit of Leather: Summary

 In the middle of anywhere a king had a wife whom he loved and a daughter who was the light of his eyes.
 Before the princess reached womanhood, the queen grew ill and died.
 The king mourned for one year as he sat by her tomb.
 Eventually he called upon a matchmaker, and told her that he wished to marry again.
 He took the anklet from his deceased wife and told the matchmaker he would marry the foot the anklet fit.
 The matchmaker searched throughout the kingdom but found no single girl whom the anklet would fit.
-Finally, the anklet slipped onto a princess' foot.
-This princess agreed to marry the king without knowing who she was to marry.
-The night before the wedding, the princess asked the minister's daughter why so much talk filled the palace.
+Finally, the anklet slipped onto the princess' foot.
+She did not know who she was to marry, and the night before the wedding, the princess asked the minister's daughter who she would wed.
 The princess bribed her with her golden bangle, so the minister's daughter told her that the bridegroom was her father.

 The princess turned pale then sent everyone away and escaped.
 She first went to the tanner's home and gave him a handful of gold.
 She requested him to make her a suit of leather from head to toe; she left when it was completed.
 In the morning to king entered the bridal chamber to find that the princess had left.
 Soldiers at every gate asked if she had seen the king's daughter and she replied: